Merging Net Zero With Zero Waste: One solution to biofuel feedstock shortage

 In a landfill, food, grass clippings, and other organic materials are densely packed beneath the surface, and must

 decompose with the absence of oxygen (anaerobically).
 For that reason, all types of waste break down significantly more slowly in landfills than they would in nature.
 Landfills and wastewater treatment plants have an overabundance of fats, oils and grease (FOG) waste that is collected in large quantities by commercial kitchens.
 Once in a landfill, when FOG breaks down, it combines with rainwater to form a leachate that contaminatesgallery.jpg surrounding soil and often groundwater.
 Through this oxygen-deprived breakdown, organic materials also emit methane as a byproduct, making landfills volatile and gassy.
-The municipal solid waste (MSW) sector is the fourth-largest contributor to global (GHG) emissions, accounting for approximately 5% of the global greenhouse budget, which includes methane.
+The municipal solid waste (MSW) sector is the fourth-largest contributor to global greenhouse gas (GHG) emissions, accounting for approximately 5% of the global greenhouse budget, which includes methane.
 In 2021, the waste sector generated nearly three percent of the total GHG emissions of the U.S., emitting 169.2 MMT of GHGs into the atmosphere.

 Landfills are the largest contributor of waste sector GHGs, and the third-largest source of total U.S. methane emissions, after fossil fuels and farming/land use.